mlsquare/mlsquare/docs/developer.rst

 1. Currently mlsquare supports keras as the backend for proxy models.
 The convention we follow is similar to that of keras with some minor changes.

 2. The parameters should be defined as a dictionary of dictionaries.
-The first level of dicts should represent the the each layer.
+The first level of dict should represent each layer.
 Each layer should be followed by the index of the layer.

-3. Sample parameter - The below sample shows the parameters for a keras model with 2 layer(both hidden and visible),
+3. Sample parameter - This sample dict shows the parameters for a keras model with 2 layer(both hidden and visible),
     .. code-block:: python

      model_params = {'layer_1': {'units': 1, 'activation': 'sigmoid'},